Communicate Your Service Experience

 AmeriCorps NCCC Team Leader February 2015 - November 2015

-- Led 9 individuals aged 18-24 through a variety of community service projects throughout the Atlantic region of the United States for 10 months
+- Led 9 individuals aged 18-24 through a variety of community service projects for 10 months

 - Supported member development through team building exercises and service learning reflections to help identify skills gained from service projects

 - Enforced behavioral standards and supported in conflict resolution amongst team members in order to maintain a cohesive team dynamic

 - Managed travel logistics, project completion reports, and weekly budget of team finances